 - A nondescript sore that oozes or crusts over

 Most of the time, these lesions appear on parts of the body that are frequently exposed to the sun, such as the head or neck.
-However, they sometimes appear in locations not exposed to the sun, such as the abdomen or legs.
+However, they sometimes appear in areas that are covered, such as the abdomen or legs.

 Because basal cell carcinoma has an excellent prognosis when caught early and properly treated, it’s important to discuss any of these symptoms with a dermatologist or skin cancer specialist as soon as they appear.
 Experienced medical professionals can help determine whether the lesion is basal cell carcinoma or if the symptoms are caused by another skin condition.

 Completing regular skin self-exams can make all the difference when it comes to catching skin cancer in its early stages.
 Most physicians recommend doing a skin self-exam once a month and making an annual appointment for a skin check by a dermatologist once a year.
 Here’s how to complete a skin self-exam:

 - Stand in a well-lit room in front of a full-length mirror.
 You should also have a handheld mirror to look at hard to see areas, like the back of your thighs.

 - Examine your face, ears, neck, chest and abdomen.